brenobeirigo/slevels/README.md

 This server have to be initialized using the same travel network the experiments are running.

-Access file `InstanceConfig.java` and attribute instance name to the `source` variable.
+Access file `config/InstanceConfig.java` and attribute instance name to the `source` variable.

 ## Installation